About the Exams

 - The second part of the exam usually consists of free-response questions that require you to generate your own responses.
 Depending on the exam, your responses could be in the form of an essay, a solution to a problem, or a spoken response.
 In most cases, you’ll be writing your response in pen in the free-response exam booklet.

 Not Just Paper and Pencil

 Not all AP Exams are pencil and paper exams.
 AP Chinese Language and Culture and AP Japanese Language and Culture Exams are CD-based and taken on computer.
 AP Studio Art students submit portfolios of their work for review.

 Preparing for the Exams

 Your AP teacher will go over the exam format with you in class.
-You can get detailed information about each exam at AP Courses landing page allows you to select from the AP offerings to see information about each course.
-The Exam Practice links on the Preparing for the Exams page allows you to go directly to the Exam Practice pages for each course page for each subject has sample questions from actual exams.
+You can get detailed information about each exam at the AP Courses page.
+You can view sample questions from actual exams using the Exam Practice links on the Preparing for the Exams page.